code128/bloomjosh-source/_posts/portfolio/1900-01-01-Samsung-os.markdown

 My team embarked on an intensive research period where we deeply understood global user behavior and began developing the insights that would translate into a new mobile OS paradigm.

 + **Role:** Creative Director
-+ **Team:** (8-18) 2 phase project.
++ **Team Size:** (8-18) 2 phase project.
 8 designers (UX, Visual, Motion) during design/research expanding to 18 (including a remote Android Development team) during the prototype development phase.
 + **Company:** [Samsung](http://www.samsung.com/us/mobile/phones/)
 + **Time Period:** Early 2013